microsoft/sqldev/README.md

-## Microsoft Open Source Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # SQL Server Tutoraisl Documentation Contributor Guide
 You've found the GitHub repository that houses the source for the SQL Server tutorials that is published on [http://aka.ms/sqldev](http://aka.ms/sqldev).